What Is a Truly Physiological Third Stage/Retained Placenta

 I have seen midwives pull on a cord in a physiological third stage, causing a woman to scream in pain and I have seen pulling on a cord happen in a twin birth, where despite not being supposed to have a medical opinion I was about to point out the inadvisability of this – when a second midwife advised the first to stop pulling as it was a physiological third stage “but it is twins” came the reply – so that lessens the risk of haemorrhage or the cord snapping by pulling on it does it?

-The Royal College of Midwives in their document, “The Third Stage of Labour”, states
+The Royal College of Midwives in their document, “The Third Stage of Labour” (no longer available online), stated

 Applying active management principles in physiological management (palpating the uterus, and/or applying cord traction) may lead to increased bleeding (Begley 2011).
 Variations in PPH rates have been identified (Lu et al. 2005) and linked to level of practitioner expertise in third stage care (Goudar et al. 2008) and management style (Logue 1990).
 The last author concluded that when managing the third stage, more conservative and patient practictioners have lower PPH rates than the ‘impatient and heavy-handed’.